CodeCrafter19programmer/YoRent-TenantManagement/README.md

 ## 🚀 Quick Deploy

-Click the button above to deploy to Netlify with one click!
+Click the button above to deploy to Vercel with one click!

-> **Note:** The live application is hosted at **yorent.netlify.app**.
-If your GitHub repository shows a different URL (like `yo-rent-fresh.vercel.app`), update it in your repository settings under "About" → "Edit repository details" → "Website".

 ## ✨ Features